jedypod/nuke-colortools/toolsets/README.md

 A node implementation of the alternative Dolby PQ / ST.2084 log shaper function, which can be used in the ACES OCIO configs.

-## Soft Compress
+## Compress Shoulder
 A couple of useful tonemapping operations which might serve you better than the `SoftClip` node.
-Both curve types have the same controls.
+All curve types have the same controls:
 - threshold: only values above this threshold will be affected.
 - limit: the value which infinity is remapped to.

 ## Gamut Compress
 This tool compresses out of gamut colors back into gamut.